Jainish021/weather-website/README.md

-# weather-website
+# Weather Website
-Visit the following link to see the deployed application https://jainish-weather-application.herokuapp.com/
+Visit the following link to see the deployed application<br>
+https://jainish-weather-application.herokuapp.com/